jpatrick5402/FRE/README.md

 detect(opticn, timeout=None)

 # Setup
-To import the file, simply bring it into your project files add the fonowing code to the top of your program file„. import EZFaci31Recognition
+To import the file, simply bring it into your project files add the fonowing code to the top of your program file, import EZFacialRecognition.py

 <img src="FacialDetectionScreenshot.png" />